kingzamzon/docs/docs/user-wallets/pkps/bitcoin/collaborative.md

 # Collaborative Multi Signature

-This guide provides a simple example of using two PKPs (Programmable Key Pair) to create a P2SH (Pay-to-Script-Hash) Bitcoin transaction where both PKPs individually provide a UTXO for the transaction.
+This guide provides a simple example of using two PKPs (Programmable Key Pairs) to create a P2SH (Pay-to-Script-Hash) Bitcoin transaction where both PKPs individually provide a UTXO for the transaction.

-You can see a result of this example [here](https://mempool.space/tx/c02ff1ce0df50a01dcac99dbbda4065376ecb7196eed3254772caab7af733a6d).
+You can find a result of this example [here](https://mempool.space/tx/c02ff1ce0df50a01dcac99dbbda4065376ecb7196eed3254772caab7af733a6d).

 ## Prerequisites

 ### UTXO Availability
 Please make sure that each P2SH Bitcoin address derived from your PKP public keys has at least one UTXO (Unspent Transaction Output).
-If you don't know the Bitcoin addresses derived from your individual PKP public keys, you can run this example and the derived P2SH addresses will be output to the console.
+If you don't know the Bitcoin addresses derived from your PKP public keys, you can run this example and the derived P2SH addresses will be output to the console.
 The example will use the first UTXO on each of your derived PKP addresses to send funds to the specified destination address.
 If there are no UTXOs, the PKPs will have no funds to spend, and the example will not run.

 ### Lit-Specific Requirements
 - [LitNodeClient](../../../sdk/authentication/session-sigs/get-session-sigs.md#initializing-a-litnodeclient): Used to initialize connection with the Lit network.